-The Lyon County Land Bill achieved another significant milestone on May 8, 2014.
+In the Senate, the Lyon County Land Bill had achieved a significant milestone on May 8, 2014.
 The U.S. Senate published its Senate Calendar/General Orders which officially lists the Lyon County Economic Development and Conservation Act (Senate bill S. 159) as ready for Senate floor action.
 With the Senate Energy and Natural Resources Committee recommending passage and having the full support of both parties, the Corporation expects the Bill to be passed by the Senate.